bullmoose20/Quickstart/README.md

 <!--body1-start-->
 ## Welcome to Kometa Quickstart

+## ✨ Features

+Kometa Quickstart is more than just a YAML generator — it’s a full interactive environment for configuring, validating, and running Kometa.
+Key features include:

+### Multiple Ways to Run Quickstart
+- **Local Python:** Works on Windows, macOS, and Linux
+- **Frozen Builds:** Precompiled executables for Windows, macOS, and Linux (no Python required)
+- **Docker Image:** Official image on Docker Hub with persistent `/config` volume support
+- **Branch Support:** Choose between `master` (stable) and `develop` (bleeding-edge) branches for every runtime option

+### Safe Playground Mode
+- **Plex Test Libraries:** Downloadable from the start page so you can experiment without touching production libraries
+- **No Risk to Production:** All Quickstart data, credentials, and configs are stored locally

+### Config Management & History
+- **SQLite-Backed Storage:** All configs and page data are stored in a database, so you can switch between configs at any time
+- **Automatic Backups:** Every config is saved as a versioned `.yml` file for historical reference
+- **Download & Run Anywhere:** Final configs can be downloaded and run outside Quickstart if preferred

+### Guided, Validated Workflow
+- **Step-by-Step Pages:** Each section validates its own data, giving you instant feedback before proceeding
+- **Library Telemetry:** Pulls real Plex server data (Plex Pass status, library types, agent/scanner compatibility)
+- **Dynamic Toggles & Templates:** Rich UI for enabling collections, overlays, and builder template variables

+### Built-in Kometa Runner
+- **One-Click Execution:** The final page creates a Kometa virtual environment (if needed), installs dependencies, and runs `kometa.py` against the generated config
+- **Run Command Builder:** Dynamically builds and previews CLI commands with flags like `--run`, `--operations-only`, `--times`, etc.
+- **Process Management:** Start, stop, and monitor Kometa runs directly from the web interface

+### Live Previews & Assets
+- **Overlay Preview Generator:** Combines overlays and template variables into real-time preview images
+- **Custom Artwork Uploads:** Drag-and-drop or fetch library images from a URL so you can see what the overlays look like on your favorite poster.

+### Automatic Updates
+- **Quickstart Self-Updater:** One-click update to latest master or develop branch
+- **Kometa Sync:** Option to pull and update Kometa itself (nightly/master) before running

 Kometa Quickstart is a guided Web UI that helps you create a Configuration File for use with Kometa.

 Special thanks to [meisnate12](https://github.com/meisnate12), [bullmoose20](https://github.com/bullmoose20), [chazlarson](https://github.com/chazlarson), and [Yozora](https://github.com/yozoraXCII) for their contributions to this tool.